-Guided Learning Hours (GLH) is the number of hours that a test centre or other provider of education or training delivering the qualification might need to provide.
+Guided Learning Hours (GLH) is the number of hours that a test centre or other provider of education or training delivering the examination might need to provide.
 Guided learning refers to English language learning preparation activities, such as lessons, tutorials, online instruction, and any kind of supervised study that directly involves teachers and assessors.
-The LTE qualification has been mapped to the approximate learning hours that a learner needs to progress between levels according to the CEFR.
+The LTE Listening & Reading qualifications have been mapped to the approximate learning hours that a learner needs to progress between levels according to the CEFR.

-For the LTE qualification, LanguageCert specifies a total number of hours - stated as Total Qualification Time (TQT) - that indicates how learners progress through levels.
+For the LTE Listening & Reading qualifications, LanguageCert specifies a total number of hours - stated as Total Qualification Time (TQT) - that indicates how learners progress through levels.